Coronavirus (COVID-19) Latest information

 Kerbside waste & recycling services & bulky waste collections are continuing as normal.

 Local Recycling Centre

-The Council’s New Vale Household Waste Recycling Centre located on Waun-y-Pound Industrial Estate is open for pre-booked appointments only.
+The Council’s New Vale Household Waste Recycling Centre located on Waun-y-Pound Industrial Estate and the new site at Roseheyworth, Abertillery, are open for pre-booked appointments only.

 We ask everyone to continue to use their kerbside waste collections as normal and please recycle all that you can.